yipeichan/yipeichan.github.io/webScrapingInsuranceProducts.md

 <br>
 <font color="black"><b>1.
 Extracting information from the web</b></font><br>
 The program extract all the names of products available from the site of the targeted insurance company; <br>
-it then export the information into seperated csv files according to the category of insurance (ex. life/ health/ accident/ annuities/ group insurance, etc) with the inputed date added at the end of the name of the csv files.<br><br></font></div>
+it then export the information into seperated csv files according to the category of insurance (ex. life, health, personal injury, annuities, group insurance, etc) with the inputed date added at the end of the name of the csv files.<br><br></font></div>

 ```python